A Piece of Britain - award winning heritage by Hazle Ceramics

 on Upton-upon-Severn

- Dickens travelled with a small desk, a screen that acted as a back of stage sound-board for his voice and a gas lighting rig - hung from a bar 12 feet above the stage.
+Dickens travelled with a small desk, a large screen that acted as a back-of-stage soundboard for his voice and a gas lighting rig - hung from a bar 12 feet above the stage.

 “Hear Dickens and die...”

-Dickens did stage tours in the UK and US from 1858 until shortly before he died in 1870.
+Dickens did stage tours in the UK and US from 1858 until just before he died in 1870.
 His team had a manager for bookings and travel, a valet-cum-dresser and a stage technician.
-The two hour “readings” were acted out largely from memory.
-Dickens threw himself into exhausting dramatic roles like the death of Nancy in Oliver Twist.
+The two hour “readings” were acted out largely from his memory.
+Dickens threw himself into exhausting dramatic roles such as Nancy’s vile death in Oliver Twist.
 The Scotsman quote above, typical of a glowing press, goes on, “you will never live to hear anything of its kind so good.”